 The University of Toronto was established in 1827 by Royal Charter.
-In 1904, the University hired its first Police Constable who was also responsible for discipline.
-Over the years, as times have changed, so has the role of the University of Toronto Campus Safety Special Constable Service.
+In 1904, the University established the Campus Police Service.
 Because the University was not originally part of the city service plan, it was responsible for its own policing.
 Constables were appointed by the Province.
 Later, city police service was provided through mutual aid agreements.

 The University of Toronto Governing Council and the Toronto Police Services Board entered into an agreement in 1995.
-Today, we provide special constable services to support the University community and the Toronto Police Service by responding to calls for service and incidents on the campus in a timely and community oriented manner.
-Currently providing service to a community of approximately 70,000 students and more than 10,000 faculty and staff.
-The University of Toronto Campus Safety Special Constable Service has three functional groups - St. George (Downtown), Scarborough and Mississauga Campuses.
+Today, we provide Special Constable services to support the University community and the Toronto Police Service by responding to calls for service and incidents on University property in a timely and community-oriented manner.
+Currently providing service to a community of approximately 97,000 students and more than 25,000 faculty and staff.
+In 2022, the University of Toronto Campus Police changed its name to the University of Toronto Campus Safety Service.
+The service has three functional groups - St. George (Downtown), Scarborough and Mississauga Campuses.
 Each is functionally separate but work under a common policy.

-There are two separate Special Constable agreements - one with Peel Regional Police Services Board and the other with the Toronto Police Services Board.
-More than 10,000 students are in residence on the St. George campus and the balance use transit and other means of transportation to attend as day students.
+There are two separate Special Constable agreements - one with the Peel Regional Police Services Board and the other with the Toronto Police Services Board.
+More than 10,000 students live in residence on the St. George campus and the balance use transit and other means of transportation to attend as day students.

-The University of Toronto is the largest university in Canada and the United States (by enrolment) and the most diverse university in the world.
-Almost every racial, language, ethnic, national, political and religious group is represented.
+The University of Toronto is the largest and most diverse university in Canada and the United States (by enrolment).
+The University has international students from 170 countries and regions with almost every racial, language, ethnic, national, political and religious group being represented.
 Approximately 20,000 new students are admitted to the University every year and a similar number are granted degrees.
-During the non-academic year, the University is host to students from around the world looking for a Canadian experience.
+During the non- academic year, the University is host to students from around the world looking for a Canadian experience.
 The University is a peaceful place where issues are explored, debated and at times argued.
 The freedom to speak, believe and learn is fundamental to the institution.